KuskIV/ml_exam_notes/notes/03 - SVM.md

 $$\text{cos-sim}(t_1, t_2)=cosine(0)=\frac{tf(t_1)\circ tf(t_2)}{\| tf(t_1) \ \circ \| tf(t_2) \|}$$

-cos-sim is a positive semi-definite kernel: normalization of plain dot product. com-sim is exstensively used in information retrival as a measure of similarity between documents
+cos-sim is a positive semi-definite kernel: normalization of plain dot product. com-sim is extensively used in information retrieval as a measure of similarity between documents
 - $t_1$: A short query text
 - $t_2$: A candidate document that may be returned for query $t_1$